SIGN-IN

 Early identification of cancerous cells using computer science

-Mark Daley, University of Western Ontario
+Mark Daley, Western University

 Mark Daley, an Assistant Professor of Computer Science and SHARCNET Chair of Biocomputing at The University of Western Ontario, focuses on applying traditional computer science theory to the modeling of biological systems, particularly in the area of molecular genetics.
 Some of his most recent results include a computational model of genetic compression in viruses that has lead to a novel method for predicting certain classes of proto-oncogenes, which are linked to cancer.
 Currently, Professor Daley is working on a virus model, which will be deployed on SHARCNET, to scan the human genome for potential proto-oncogenes.
 A proto-oncogene is a gene which, when damaged, may lead to the development of cancer.
 Another area of investigation is a model of the "gene descrambling" process found in stichotrichous ciliates, single-celled organisms that maintain their DNA in a scrambled form and must de-scramble it in order to survive.
 Comparatively, (unscrambled) DNA is automatically converted to genes in the human body.
 Professor Daley intends to use SHARCNET to try and decipher the "descrambling" process of ciliates with the ultimate aim of being able to perform computations with bio-molecules, effectively creating programmable cells.
 Without SHARCNET, these models, which are highly computationally-intensive, would be infeasible.
 More info